Adobe’s Commitment to Child Safety

 There are several ways we carry out our commitment to keeping children and our users safe:

-Where possible, we permanently terminate any Adobe user account found to have uploaded or created content sexualizing minors on our platform.
-In Fiscal Year 2023, Adobe sent 1,625 CyberTips to NCMEC.
-We proactively detected 99.9% of the CSAM we reported to NCMEC through machine learning models, hash matching technology or account investigations.
+- Where possible, we permanently terminate any Adobe user account found to have uploaded or created content sexualizing minors on our platform.
+In Fiscal Year 2024, Adobe sent 802 CyberTips to NCMEC.
+We proactively detected 99.9% of the CSAM we reported to NCMEC through machine learning models, hash matching technology, or account investigations.

-We implement additional search protections in certain products that presents deterrence and intervention messaging when a CSAM-seeking query is identified.
+- We implement additional mitigations in our products, based on functionality, to reduce the occurrence of CSAM-seeking behaviors.
+We use prompt blocking in our GenAI products to prevent users from attempting to generate CSAM.
+We also incorporate search protections in certain products that present deterrence and intervention messaging when a CSAM-seeking query is identified.
 This messaging warns the user that CSAM is illegal, provides information on how to report this material to Adobe, and links to mental health resources for users seeking CSAM.
-This seeks to interrupt individuals proceeding down an offending pathway early with the ultimate goal of preventing further CSAM-seeking behavior and physical child sexual abuse from occurring.
+Our goal is to interrupt individuals early, before they proceed down an offending pathway, with the goal of preventing further CSAM-seeking behavior and physical child sexual abuse.

 What you can do